freeeve/cq/readme.md

 Thanks to Baron @xaprb and Mike @mikearpaia for the ideas/motivation to start on this project.
 Cypher is close enough to SQL that it seems to fit pretty well in the idiomatic database/sql implementation.

+## usage
+See the [excellent database/sql tutorial](http://go-database-sql.org/index.html) from VividCortex, as well as the [package documentation for database/sql](http://golang.org/pkg/database/sql/) for an introduction to the idiomatic go database access.

 ## [minimal viable snippet](http://blog.fogus.me/2012/08/23/minimum-viable-snippet/)

 ```go